CLAP Oracle Formula

 ```

 If `cpAmountOut > reserveOut`, the pool cannot deliver the full curve output.
-The input is capped and fees are recalculated:
+The amounts are capped and the fee is recomputed against the **adjusted** side.
+The recomputation branch differs by direction:

 ```